Proper Southern Manners Part 3 (Good Manners At Arm’s Length)

 1. Legs slightly apart, or one leg crossed above the knee of other leg, or legs crossed at knees.

 2. Men/boys may bend over to pick up things.

-- Spread legs out from under the table or out in air.
+- Spread legs out from under the table or out in the air.

 - Straddle a chair.

-1. Sit with back against back of chair, bench, etc.
+1. Sit with your back against the back of the chair, bench, etc.

 2. Sit up straight and tall.

 Arms of chairs – not for sitting or propping feet, but an armrest.